Drinking water quality · 2024

 What's in Eastern Correctional Institute, MD tap water

 14 contaminants were measured in the Eastern Correctional Institute, MD water system's 2024 annual report.
-Each is shown below against its federal limit.
+Each is shown below against its federal limit — 5 sit at or above that limit.

 - Reporting year